sachinrawat2207/quTARANGm/README.md

 ```
 - `quTARANG` directory contains the quTARANG's source files.
 - `para.py` file is used to set the parameters required to perform a sumulaition.
-- `main.py` is used to define the initial user conditions and is the file executed to start the simulation
+- `main.py` `main.py` is used to define the user defined initial conditions and it is the file that should be executed to start the simulation.
-- `postprocessing` directory contains libraries and tools used for data postprocessing, including:
+- `postprocessing` directory contains libraries and tools used for data postprocessing, which includes:
-    1. Computation and plotting of spectra (for various energies and particle numbers) using the conventional binning method, along with more detailed spectra using the angle-averaged Wiener-Khinchin approach.
+    1. Computation and plotting of the spectra (for various energies and particle numbers) using the conventional binning method, along with more detailed spectra using the angle-averaged Wiener-Khinchin approach.
     2. Computation and plotting of fluxes for particle number and different energies.
     3. Ploting of time series of energies as well as the the  root mean square (RMS) values of the condensate.